MariamHossam01/Banking_System/README.md

 System for banking transactions (Withdrawal , Money Transfer , Deposition,...) , The Project is implemented using OOP Concepts to handle these transactions

+## This project was created in May 2021